Spyro 2: Ripto's Rage!

 The text "Help out again?" also goes unused.

-It appears that some of Zoe's voice clips contains some inconsistencies regarding the pitch of her voice.
-The voice clips in question are namely her dialogue in Colossus where she explains how Spirit Particle gates work and later as she reminds us how Gliding works, as well as the one used at the start of the fight against Ripto.
+Some of Zoe's voice clips contain inconsistencies regarding the pitch of her voice; primarily her dialogue in Colossus where she explains how Spirit Particle gates work and later as she reminds us how Gliding works.
+There is also another instance of this in her final lines preceding the battle in Ripto's Arena.

-In the level Colossus, Brother Ned's first dialogue box states that he think Spyro should "torch that yeti" even though the voice actor clearly says that he thinks Spyro should "kill that yeti".
-The developers may have wanted to replace the voice line in order to make the dialogue sounds less off, but ultimately forgot to do so.
+In the level Colossus, Brother Ned's first dialogue box states that he thinks Spyro should "torch that yeti" even though the voice actor clearly says that he thinks Spyro should "kill that yeti".
+The developers may have wanted to replace the voice line in order to make the dialogue sound less off, but ultimately forgot or were unable to do so.

 This inconsistency isn't present in the game's remake, where Brother Ned's voice line and dialogue text both say "Torch".

 In the Metro Speedway, the character of the Mayor, who gives you the secret Orb mission of this level, refers to Hunter as The Hunter.
 Upon booting up the demo hidden in Crash Team Racing, a “preview guidebook” is shown, depicting screenshots of various activities which you will be able to do in the game, wherein we see Hunter being referred to as “The” Hunter.
-This would then suggest that the Mayor's dialogue was recorded early on and that they simply forgot to change it, or didn't want to change it seeing how small the mistake is.
+This would then suggest that the Mayor's dialogue was recorded early on and that they either weren't able to re-record the line, forgot to replace it, or simply decided not to change it seeing how small the mistake is.

 This inconsistency isn't present in the game's remake, where the Mayor simply says "Hunter".